 Short Answer

-Both the model and the market expect LeBron James to be a majority owner of a men's Pro Basketball team before 2030, with no compelling evidence of mispricing.
+Both the model and the market expect LeBron James to become a majority owner of a men's Pro Basketball team before 2030, with no compelling evidence of mispricing.

 1. Executive Verdict